nyss-platform-norcross/nyss-gateway/SMSEagleIOTBridge/Readme_Prepare_Eagle.md

 * https://github.com/nyss-platform-norcross/nyss-sms-gateway/blob/sms-eagle-iot-connection/SMSEagleIOTBridge/nyssIotBridge.py
 * https://github.com/nyss-platform-norcross/nyss-sms-gateway/blob/sms-eagle-iot-connection/SMSEagleIOTBridge/smsEagle-iot-hub-handler.py

 If the repository does not exist anymore for some reason, you can probably find the files on one of the existing SMSEagles in the folder /home/pi.
+After you have downloaded them, make sure that the filename is exactly that, and e.g. windows did not "accidentally" add .txt as an extension.

 Copy the following files to the SMSEagles /home/pi folder:
 ```